Ville Valo: Personal life

 Valo resides in Helsinki, Finland.
 In 2006, Valo purchased a 19th-century tower house in Munkkiniemi, where he lived until 2015, when it was put up for sale.

 Valo dated Finnish television host and model Jonna Nygrén in the early 2000s.
 They became engaged in 2005, but separated the following year.
 They briefly reunited in mid-2006, before breaking up again in 2007.
 Valo was then involved in a relationship with an undisclosed partner, who served as his main source of inspiration for HIM's 2010 album Screamworks: Love in Theory and Practice.
 In 2012, Valo was linked to French model Sandra Mittica.
 They reportedly ended their relationship in 2015.
-The following year, Valo was reported to be dating Finnish model Christel Karhu.
+Since 2016, Valo has been in a relationship with Finnish model Christel Karhu.
 The two made their first public appearance together in February 2017.

 Valo has been a vegetarian since he was a teenager.
 In 2017, he described his diet as "almost vegan".

 In 2004, Valo was invited to the Presidential Independence Day reception at Finland's presidential palace, but was unable to attend due to a fever.
 He attended later in 2006.